 48. Make a life list.
 Places you want to visit?
 Bucket list experiences?
 Foods you want to try?
 A life list of things you shouldn’t do again: drink snake whiskey.
 A smaller version of dreaming big.
-I like Wunderlist for making lists.
+I love Trello for organising things.

 49. Back up your photos.
 Having had both an iPhone and a camera data card fail on me, I know first-hand the pain of losing your holiday photos.
 Back them up.
 I use Google Photos.
 It syncs easily on your phone, and you get a lot of free storage before you have to pay.

 50. Make some music.
 If you’re staying in a hostel or you’re near a cafe with creative folk around, you won’t have to search hard to find some sort of musical instrument.
 Try to learn at least one basic tune.